derubiops/HelloWorldDemo/README.md

 # Introduction to the HelloWorldDemo repository

-Testing a multicontainer Hello World app with Nginx reverse proxy and SSL certificate.
+Testing a multicontainer Hello World app with Nginx reverse proxy and SSL self-signed certificate.

 ## About this application

-The application is based in two microservices running on Docker.
+The application is based in two microservices running on Docker and wrapped with Docker Compose.

 The app itself, a simple Python app to return the "hello world" sentence in json format and a reverse proxy that will serve the content of the app on port 443.
-If the application is requested on port 80, nginx will redirect to port 443.
+If the application is requested on port 80, nginx will redirect it to port 443.

+The solution has been written in Python, using Flask as a webserver, because it is a lightweight server that can asily executed on a Docker image.
+Also, Python provides greate readability.

 ### Pre-requisites